Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Contrastive Predictive Coding Supported Factorized Variational Autoencoder

+To support style extraction, we apply an auxiliary \gls{CPC} loss $L^{(\mathbf{S})}_\text{cpc}$ to the style encoder output, which is the loss from Eq.~\eqref{eq:cpc} with variables $\mathbf{h}_t$ replaced by $\mathbf{s}_t$ here.
+As we aim to extract utterance-level style information, we choose a large $\tau{=}80$ which corresponds to a shift of \SI{1}{s}.
+Furthermore, the projection head $g_\tau(\cdot)$ is chosen to be the identity $\hat{\mathbf{s}}_{t}{=}\mathbf{s}_{t-\tau}$ such that the style encoder is encouraged to extract similar embeddings within the same utterance and orthogonal embeddings in different utterances.

-Naturally the proposed model would tend to access all the required signal information through $\mathbf{Z}$ while ignoring $\mathbf{s}$, because $\mathbf{X}_1$, the input to the content encoder, is the signal to be reconstructed.
-Even if $\mathbf{X}_2{=}\mathbf{X}_1$ it is still easier to encode all required information into $\mathbf{Z}$ as there is usually much more capacity in a sequence of embeddings~$\mathbf{Z}$ than in a single embedding~$\mathbf{s}$.
-Therefore, the challenge is to prevent the model from also encoding speaker properties of the signal into $\mathbf{Z}$ but make the model access it through $\mathbf{s}$.
+Naturally, the proposed model would tend to access all the required signal information through $\mathbf{Z}$ while ignoring $\mathbf{s}$ as there is usually much more capacity in a sequence of embeddings~$\mathbf{Z}$ than in a single embedding~$\bar{\mathbf{s}}$.
+Therefore, the challenge is to prevent the model from also encoding style properties of the signal into $\mathbf{Z}$ but make the model access it through $\bar{\mathbf{s}}$.